 The Josiah Project

 In 2004 I happened upon a television documentary about a man named Josiah Henson.
 Up to that point I had never heard of him.
-As I watched I found myself becoming deeply entranced.
+As I watched the program I found myself becoming deeply entranced.
 Something about the man and his story touched me at my core.
 Why had I never heard about this man?
-How was he able to think as he did and behave as he did given the excruciatingly humiliating circumstances he endured as a slave?
+More importantly, how was he able to think as he did and behave as he did given the excruciatingly humiliating circumstances he endured as a slave?
+I had to know more about him.
 Who was this man?
-I had to know more about him.
 Thus began my exploration into the life of ‘Father Henson’ as he came to be known later in his life.

-Any books about him, any books that mentioned him, all four published versions of his autobiography, any archival magazine and newspaper articles, anything and everything that I could find that would illuminate the life and achievements of this man did I devour.
+Every book about him, every book that mentioned him, all four published versions of his autobiography, every archival magazine and newspaper article, anything and everything that I could find that would illuminate the life and achievements of this man did I devour.
 Reading his autobiography it dawned on me that his story should be better known in Canada.
 I began to wonder how I could bring his story to greater public awareness.
 The desire to tell his story as a stage play grew and I quickly realized, however, after dismal attempts to write it myself, that I am not a playwright.
 For over a decade I pitched the idea of presenting Josiah’s story as a theatrical stage play to anyone who would listen.
-Much like Josiah and his accomplishments, I needed outside assistance to achieve my goal.
+Much like Josiah and his accomplishments, I would need assistance to achieve my goal.

 In 2017, I had the wonderful good fortune to meet writer and director, Charles Robertson.
 Charles accepted the challenge and jumped on board quickly.
 We presented a play reading workshop of Josiah Henson: From Slave to Saviour in December of 2018 to positive feedback and constructive criticism, which lead to a staged workshop production at the Baby Grand Studio Theatre in Kingston in February of 2019.
 This, too, garnered encouraging feedback and positive criticism, which lead to a full production at the Red Sandcastle Theatre in Toronto in May of 2019.
 Again, the production received outstandingly positive feedback and exuberant acceptance.
 Our production journey was off to a promising start.